rblack42/VMdemo/_build/html/_sources/docs/Introduction.txt

         * 512MB - 1GB for Linux
         * 2GB for Windows (max depends on available memory on host)
     * Floppy - really?
+    * Audio - not needed
     * Hard disk - depends on the OS
         * 8-30GB is enough for OS and user data
-    * CD/DVD - usually not needed
+    * CD/DVD - usually not needed (you can mount an ``iso`` file to install an OS)
     * Video - Simple video is fine for server systems
-        * HIgher performance video is available for GUI systems
+        * Higher performance video is available for GUI systems
     * Network Adapter
         * Bridged - your VM will get an IP address from a DHCP server (router)
         * Host only - only the host can access the VM (no Internet)